RajanDhamala/What-i_Learned_Today/Learned.md

 date:2024/08/25 today was java mcq exam and it went pretty good and i looked and practiced for different tailwind and css properties and tries to revice it for the proper use of these properties and tried to learn more about redux toolkit

 date:2024/08/26 today was math mcq exam and it went pretty decent and today I was unable to learn new concepts

+date:2024/08/27 today was operating system mcq exam and it went average and today I went outside and did outdoor activities and soon will start my development journey from tomorrow